greenboxal/doggohub/doc/raketasks/import.md

 ### Create a new folder inside the git repositories path.
 This will be the name of the new group.

-- For omnibus-gitlab, it is located at: `/var/opt/gitlab/git-data/repositories` by default, unless you changed it in the `/etc/gitlab/gitlab.rb` file.
+- For omnibus-doggohub, it is located at: `/var/opt/doggohub/git-data/repositories` by default, unless you changed it in the `/etc/doggohub/doggohub.rb` file.
-- For installations from source, it is usually located at: `/home/git/repositories` or you can see where your repositories are located by looking at `config/gitlab.yml` under the `repositories => storages` entries (you'll usually use the `default` storage path to start).
+- For installations from source, it is usually located at: `/home/git/repositories` or you can see where your repositories are located by looking at `config/doggohub.yml` under the `repositories => storages` entries (you'll usually use the `default` storage path to start).

 New folder needs to have git user ownership and read/write/execute access for git user and its group:

 ```
-sudo -u git mkdir /var/opt/gitlab/git-data/repositories/new_group
+sudo -u git mkdir /var/opt/doggohub/git-data/repositories/new_group
 ```

-If you are using an installation from source, replace `/var/opt/gitlab/git-data` with `/home/git`.
+If you are using an installation from source, replace `/var/opt/doggohub/git-data` with `/home/git`.

 ### Copy your bare repositories inside this newly created folder:

 ```
-sudo cp -r /old/git/foo.git /var/opt/gitlab/git-data/repositories/new_group/
+sudo cp -r /old/git/foo.git /var/opt/doggohub/git-data/repositories/new_group/

 # Do this once when you are done copying git repositories
-sudo chown -R git:git /var/opt/gitlab/git-data/repositories/new_group/
+sudo chown -R git:git /var/opt/doggohub/git-data/repositories/new_group/
 ```

 `foo.git` needs to be owned by the git user and git users group.

-If you are using an installation from source, replace `/var/opt/gitlab/git-data` with `/home/git`.
+If you are using an installation from source, replace `/var/opt/doggohub/git-data` with `/home/git`.

 ### Run the command below depending on your type of installation: